-For every aspect of your business, there will be a great deal of throwing stuff at the wall and seeing what sticks.
+With owning a gym, there will be a great deal of throwing stuff at the wall and seeing what sticks.
 Too often though this experimentation is not recorded and it takes longer to develop a process that works for the important areas of your business.

 From things like your digital marketing strategy to how you organize and incentivize your staff, there needs to be a record of what works and what doesn’t.

 Did you run a successful Facebook Ad campaign that brought it a record number of leads?

 Are your consultations contributing to long-term member retention?